Force over Distance: Chapter 18

 Young shrugged.

-They drew in a sharp, unsettled inhale.
-Young was well-seated in his own body—strong and solid, the mass of his biceps, the power in his legs, his back, his hands—but he could also feel, with equal intensity, the faster, lither build of the scientist, how quick his reflexes were, how much tension he carried.
+They drew a sharp, unsettled inhale.
+Young was well-seated in his own body—strong and solid, the mass of his biceps, the power in his legs, his back, his hands—but he felt with equal intensity the faster, lither build of the scientist, how quick his reflexes were, how much tension he carried.

-Rush pressed five fingers against the metal table in a quick and fluid sequence, a movement Young had always taken for restless drumming, but he now understood came from scales, played over and over again, on the piano.
-Rush, seeing his insight, confirmed it as he slowed the movement down, and, this time, completed the left hand scale, crossing his middle finger over his thumb to play eight imaginary notes, followed by a chord.
-He shot Young a significant look.
+Rush pressed five fingers against the metal table in a quick and fluid sequence, a movement Young had always taken for restless drumming, but he now understood came from scales, played over and over, on the piano.
+Rush confirmed Young’s insight as he slowed the movement and completed the left hand scale, crossing middle finger over thumb to play eight imaginary notes, followed by a chord.

-Young hesitated. //You want to try that over here?//
+Young hesitated. //You wanna try that over here?//

 //Try,// Rush invited.